-Wednesday Night Don-O-Mite (Ep117) 1/5/22: AEW Dynamite Recap: Rey Fenix Suffers Broken Arm; William Regal Released; NXT New Year’s Evil 2022 Results
+Wednesday Night Don-O-Mite (Ep117) 1/5/22: AEW Dynamite Recap: Rey Fenix Suffers Serious Arm Injury; William Regal Released; NXT New Year’s Evil 2022 Results

 Topics (In Order Of Discussion):

-- Scary injury on Dynamite.
-Best wishes to Rey Fenix who suffered a broken arm
+- Best wishes to Rey Fenix who suffered a broken or dislocated arm on AEW Dynamite

 - WWE releases NXT Staff including William Regal, Road Dogg, Allison Danger, Ryan Ranjin Singh